Teja-sudo/vs-extensions/FileChangesExplorer/README.md

 ### 0.1.0

-- Decreased vscode version compatibility.
+- Decreased vscode version compatibility to v1.70.0.
 - Fixed filechangesexplorer refresh button appearing on all the title bars of vscode.
 - Added auto refresh whenever changes in any file is saved.